 What You Need:

-Fabric for a skirt (instructions for calculating how much you need follow)
+* Fabric for a skirt (instructions for calculating how much you need are found below)

 How to Do It: